choiyaki/obsidian-zola-p/CONFIG.md

 Page graph only shows directly connected nodes.
 Default: "".

 ### `GRAPH_LINK_REPLACE`
 If "y", clicking on graph link replaces current tab.
 Else, page is opened in new tab.
-Default: "".
+Default: "y".

 ### `STRICT_LINE_BREAKS`
 Whether to use standard Markdown strict line breaks (single line breaks ignored unless followed by 2 whitespaces), or to use Obsidian-style line breaks.
 If "y", strict line break is used, else, Obsidian-style is used.
 Users who use LaTEX must set this to "y" for equations to render properly.
 Default: "y".